 Duration: 10.5 Hours

-While it is hard to classify a tour lasting more than 10 hours as “short”, this is the shortest budget tour to see the Grand Canyon from Las Vegas.
+While it is hard to classify a tour lasting more than 10 hours as “short”, this is the shortest budget tour to see the Grand Canyon.
 If your two biggest requirements are time and cost, this is the way to go.

 Duration: 3 Hours

-This tour clocks in as the absolutely shortest trip to the Grand Canyon from Las Vegas.
+This tour clocks in as the absolutely shortest trip to the Grand Canyon.
 At only 3 hours total, you can fit it in in only half a day.
-And the trip is amazing, getting to see Las Vegas, the Hoover Dam, Lake Mead, plus flying over the Grand Canyon for 30 miles!
-This tour departs from the main Las Vegas airport, which is next to the Las Vegas Strip, so you won’t waste precious time on transfers to further airports like some other air tours.
+And the trip is amazing, getting to see Vegas, the Hoover Dam, Lake Mead, plus flying over the Grand Canyon for 30 miles!
+This tour departs from the main LAS airport, which is next to the Strip, so you won’t waste precious time on transfers to further airports like some other air tours.

 Duration: 3.5 Hours-4 Hours